audittrail2

 • It was extra bloat that didn't justify the needs

-• I found that in a real system you wouldn't want a page showing all audit log entries since the audit logs would grow to unmanagable sizes greater than SQL could truely handle in one page
+• I found that in a real system you wouldn't want a page showing all audit log entries since the audit logs

 • The audit log is quite easy to add to a page using CGridView

-As such for these reasons the module itself has been deleted.
+As such, for these reasons, the module itself has been deleted.

 Step 1